garcia-sonia/CI-PP3-Battleships/README.md

 12. Type and select 'Python' and click 'save changes' button
 13. Repeat same to add 'node.js' pack

 IMPORTANT The buildpacks must be in this particular order.
-If they are not, then click and drag to change it
+If they are not, then click and drag to change it.

 Select Github as the deployment method from the deploy tab Connect to Github to confirm